-Until the second anniversary of the consummation of this offering, the shares of our Class A common stock issuable upon exchange of preferred units of Artisan Partners Holdings or conversion of our convertible preferred stock may be sold only as part of our annual underwritten offering pursuant to the resale and registration rights agreement.
-H&F holders will be permitted following the completion of our first annual underwritten offering to distribute shares of convertible preferred stock and preferred units (and shares of our Class A common stock into which convertible preferred stock has converted or for which preferred units were exchanged) in an aggregate amount of (i) no more than 25% of the number of the shares of convertible preferred stock and the number of preferred units outstanding immediately prior to the consummation of this offering in any financial quarter, and (ii) no more than 50% of the number of the shares of convertible preferred stock and the number of preferred units outstanding immediately prior to the consummation of this offering in any period of four consecutive financial quarters.
+Until the second anniversary of the consummation of this offering, the units of Artisan Partners Holdings or conversion of our convertible preferred stock may be sold only as part of our annual underwritten offering pursuant to the resale and registration rights agreement.
+H&F holders will be permitted following the completion of our first annual underwritten offering to distribute shares of convertible preferred stock and preferred units (and shares of our Class A common stock into which convertible preferred stock has converted or for which preferred units outstanding immediately prior to the consummation of this offering in any financial quarter, and (ii) no more than 50% of the number of the shares of convertible preferred stock and the number of preferred units outstanding immediately prior to the consummation of this offering in any financial quarter, and (ii) no more than 50% of the number of four consecutive financial quarters.
 Shares of our Class A common stock distributed out by an H&F holder (or issued upon exchange or conversion of a preferred unit or share of convertible preferred stock that was so distributed out) will be freely tradable without contractual restriction or further registration under the Securities Act.
 If we fail to provide for an annual underwritten offering within the time periods required by the resale and registration rights agreement, each holder of our Class A common stock with the right to sell shares in such annual underwritten offering may sell such shares in any manner of sale permitted under the securities laws until the next annual underwritten offering.